Image Ownership: Public Domain

 .
 Sweet left the South to escape racial proscription, earning a medical degree at Howard University

-Although home ownership marked respectability for most Americans in the early 20th century, new suburban developments of the 1920s were also racially restrictive, either by custom or by codes within real estate deeds.
-Aware of ongoing tensions over race but insistent upon his rights to home ownership, Ossian Sweet moved into a suburban home in September 1925, bringing his brothers Otis and Henry and several friends for protection.
+Although home ownership marked respectability for most Americans in the early 20th century, homes in the 1920s were also racially restrictive, either by custom or by codes within real estate deeds.
+Aware of ongoing tensions over race but insistent upon his rights to home ownership, Ossian Sweet moved into a new home on Garland Avenue, an all white neighborhood, in September 1925.
+He brought his brothers Otis and Henry and several friends for protection.
 When a mob began throwing rocks at the home, someone fired out of a second floor window, killing one mob member and wounding another.

 The National Association for the Advancement of Colored People (NAACP)